mc1098/hyphae/README.md

 Requirements:
 - [`wasm-bindgen-test`](https://crates.io/crates/wasm-bindgen) in dev-dependencies

-All Sap functions are assuming they will be in wasm-bindgen-tests:
+All hyphae functions are assuming they will be in wasm-bindgen-tests:

 ```rust
 use wasm_bindgen_test::*;